About Us

 Susan Frye is the Interim Director of the Office of Continuing Professional Development for USF Health.
 Susan has a Bachelor’s in Nursing and a Masters of Arts in Health Education.
 Prior to joining USF Health, she had a successful career serving as Vice President in multiple major hospitals and healthcare networks.
 She transitioned to Continuing Medical Education in 2007 at East Tennessee State University and in 2013 joined the USF Health Office of Continuing Professional Development.
 Here she moved into a leadership role in 2014 where she served as the Accreditation Compliance Manager until 2023 when she was promoted to Interim Director.
 In her leadership capacity she has successfully written and defended seven accreditation self-studies, including those for the Accreditation Council for Continuing Medical Education (ACCME), the American Nursing Credentialing Center (ANCC), and the Accreditation Council for Pharmacy Education (ACPE).

-USF Health Professions Conferencing Corporation
+USF Health Professions Conferencing Corporation - Board of Directors

 USF Health Professions Conferencing Corporation is the direct support organization (DSO) that oversees the operations of CAMLS and the Office of Continuing Professional Development.